 Ice Cube Tray Games

 You can use metal, plastic, or cardboard muffin containers, whatever you prefer or can find easily.
 I found cardboard muffin containers at my local grocery store that work great for this activity.
-Write a number in the bottom of each muffin space with the Sharpie marker.
+Write a number in the bottom of each muffin space with a permanent marker.
 Next, provide a large variety of different buttons for the students to count and place in the correct muffin spaces.
 For example, four buttons would go in the space with number four written in the bottom.

 Thematic One-to-One Activities